phenomismatch/sightings-database/README.md

 Getting the indices correct for the various queries is an ongoing effort.

 #### Using geohashes
 For this to work well we want to setup some geohashed polygons of our study regions.
 These queries perform reasonably fast.
+Additionally, they do not need spatialite.
 ```
 SELECT * FROM events
  WHERE year = 2014